-In a study he conducted in 2016, Martin Pielot found the optimal font size to be between 18 and 22 pixels.
-The study tested both readability and comprehension, by using eye-tracking software and asking a series of questions at the end of the reading.
+In a study he conducted in 2016, Martin Pielot found the optimal font size is between 18 and 22 points.
+The study tested both readability and comprehension by using eye-tracking software and asking a series of questions at the end of the reading.

 But this doesn’t mean you should always go for a font size of 18 points.

 His research was conducted on Wikipedia pages, with the content taking up roughly 85% of the page width.
 And that’s where your page layout comes in.